Jephson Gardens: History

 The twentieth century saw yet more development in the park.
 Tea rooms were opened in the centre of the gardens in 1899 and were later used as an aviary.
 From 1901 to 1903, Mill Gardens, Mill Bridge and the boathouse were developed.
 A 1909 a replacement bandstand was built as the current one was used so often it was a noise nuisance to neighbours.
 The year 1926 saw two further additions to the gardens.
 The first was a clock tower in the eastern half of the gardens and the second was a fountain for the lake.
 A second fountain was added in 1927.
 The two fountains were based on the fountains at Hampton Court.

 In those early years, the attractions of the park were just as strong as today, perhaps more so.
 There were flower shows which drew entrants from all over England, firework and fairy light displays, balloon ascents and band concerts.
 Archery and croquet, as well as boating, were two sports allowed in the gardens.
 There were also tennis courts in the park from 1878 to 1942, when the courts were removed during the Dig for Victory campaign of the Second World War.

+From 1951 to 1961 the gardens hosted the Lights of Leamington Festival.
+It involved lightshows, animated displays, fireworks, illuminated replicas of skylines, and music and dance.
+Visitors came from the wider Midlands area.

 A lasting connection that the gardens have to the war is the Czech Memorial Fountain, unveiled in 1968.
-Its purpose is to honour those who served in the Czech Free Army, which was based in the town, especially seven men who were parachuted into Czechoslovakia for the assassination attempt, Operation Anthropoid, on Nazi general Reinhard Heydrich.
+Its purpose is to honour those who served in the Czech Free Army, which was based in the town, especially seven men who were parachuted into Czechoslovakia for the assassination (Operation Anthropoid) of Nazi general Reinhard Heydrich.
 The fountain was restored in 2018 and given Grade II listed status in July 2018.